315+ Telescopes Ranked

 Telescope Mount

 The mount Celestron supplies with the AstroMaster EQ telescope is known as the CG-3, though some literature refers to it as a CG-2.
-Celestron’s CG numbering system is confusing; they should ditch it and stick with the EQ1-8 system that other companies use.
+Celestron’s CG numbering system is confusing to me.
+I’m of the opinion that they should ditch it and stick with the EQ1-8 system that other companies use.

-The CG-3 has flexible slow-motion cables for both axes and fine adjustments in altitude, and has an azimuth for accurate polar alignment.
+The CG-3 has flexible slow-motion cables for both axes, fine adjustments in altitude, and an azimuth for accurate polar alignment.
 You can also equip the mount with Celestron’s logic drive for hands-free tracking.

 Were it not for the balance issues, the CG-3 would actually make a fairly adequate mount for the Celestron Astromaster 114EQ.
 However, given that the telescope cannot actually balance on the declination axis, it is nearly impossible to aim accurately.